LC-Linkous/tinySA_python/README.md

     * OFF disables any calculation
     * MIN HOLD sets the display to hold the minimum value measured.
 Reset the hold by selecting again.
 This setting is used to see stable signals that are within the noise
     * MAX HOLD sets the display to hold the maximum value measured.
 Reset the hold by selecting again.
 This setting can be used for many measurements such as showing the power envelope of a modulated signal.
-    * MAX DECAY sets the display to hold the maximum value measured for a certain amount of scans after which the maximum will start to decay.
+    * MAX DECAY sets the display to hold the maximum value measured for a certain number of scans after which the maximum will start to decay.
 The default number of scans to hold is 20.
 This default can be changed in the SETTINGS menu.
 This setting is used instead of MAX HOLD to reduce the impact of spurious signals
     * AVER 4 sets the averaging to new_measurement = old_measurement*3/4+measured_value/4.
 By default the averaging is linear power averaging
     * AVER 16 sets the averaging to new_measurement = old_measurement*15/16+measured_value/16.
 By default the averaging is linear power averaging

 ### **caloutput**
 * **Status:** Done